 In conclusion, the benefits of agrivoltaics include increased land efficiency, enhanced crop yields, and positive environmental impacts.
 By integrating solar panels with farming activities, agrivoltaics provides a sustainable solution for both energy production and agriculture.
 For more information on how agrivoltaics can transform your farming practices and contribute to sustainability, explore our resources or contact us.

-Agrivoltaics works best with shade tolerant crops.
-Lettuce, for example, is a prime candidate for dual use planting.
+Agrivoltaics works best with shade-tolerant crops.
+Lettuce, for example, is a prime candidate for dual-use planting.
 Other crop species adapted to understory growth can also work well, including chiltepin peppers and some types of tomatoes.

 A high crop yield is a field or crop that produces a lot of food in comparison to the area in which it was grown

 According to Frauenhofer ISE, there is currently 14GW of agrivoltaic capacity installed globally.
-Previous studies from the EU Science Hub concluded that by installing agrivoltaics on 1% of farmland would alone help to surpass EU’s 2030 goal by providing 944 GW of direct current.
+Previous studies from the EU Science Hub concluded that installing agrivoltaics on 1% of farmland would alone help to surpass the EU’s 2030 goal by providing 944 GW of direct current.